Instituto Oncológico Nacional: Accident

 As in most radiotherapy departments, the one at ION uses a treatment planning system (TPS) to calculate the resulting dose distributions and determine treatment times.
-The data for each shielding block should be entered into the TPS separately.
-The TPS allows a maximum of four shielding blocks per field to be taken into account when calculating treatment times and dose distributions.
-Shielding blocks are used to protect healthy tissue of patients undergoing radiotherapy at the Institute, as is the normal practice.
+It also uses shielding blocks to protect healthy tissue.
+At the ION, the data for each shielding block needed be entered into the TPS separately.
+The TPS allowed a maximum of four shielding blocks per field to be taken into account when calculating treatment times and dose distributions.

 In order to satisfy the request of a radiation oncologist to include five blocks in the field, in August 2000 the method of digitizing shielding blocks was changed.
 It was found that it was possible to enter data into the TPS for multiple shielding blocks together as if they were a single block, thereby apparently overcoming the limitation of four blocks per field.
-As was found later, although the TPS accepted entry of the data for multiple shielding blocks as if they were a single block, at least one of the ways in which the data were entered the computer output indicated a treatment time substantially longer than it should have been.
+As was found later, although the TPS accepted entry of the data for multiple shielding blocks as if they were a single block, at least one of the ways in which this data was entered led to the TPS indicating a treatment time substantially longer than it should have been.
 The result was that patients received a proportionately higher dose than that prescribed.

+The new methods of entering data were not documented and standardized.
+Furthermore, the modified protocol was used without a verification test, such as a manual calculation of the treatment time for comparison with the computer calculated treatment time, or a simulation of treatment by irradiating a water phantom and measuring the dose delivered.

 The modified treatment protocol was used for 28 patients, who were treated between August 2000 and March 2001 for prostate cancer and cancer of the cervix.
-There were eight deaths and 20 injuries.

-The modified protocol was used without a verification test, i.e. a manual calculation of the treatment time for comparison with the computer calculated treatment time, or a simulation of treatment by irradiating a water phantom and measuring the dose delivered.
+The overexposures ranged from 20 to 100 percent over the prescribed dose.
 In spite of the treatment times being about twice those required for correct treatment, the error went unnoticed.
 Some early symptoms of excessive exposure were noted in some of the irradiated patients.
 The seriousness, however, was not realized, with the consequence that the accidental exposure went unnoticed for a number of months.
 The continued emergence of these symptoms, however, eventually led to the accidental exposure being detected in March 2001.